Good King Wenceslas: Neale's carol

 In 1853, English hymnwriter John Mason Neale wrote the "Wenceslas" lyric, in collaboration with his music editor Thomas Helmore, and the carol first appeared in Carols for Christmas-Tide, published by Novello & Co the same year.

 The text of Neale's carol bears no relation to the words of "Tempus Adest Floridum".
 In or around 1853, G. J. R. Gordon, the British envoy and minister in Stockholm, gave a rare copy of the 1582 edition of Piae Cantiones to Neale, who was Warden of Sackville College, East Grinstead, Sussex and to the Reverend Thomas Helmore (Vice-Principal of St. Mark's College, Chelsea).

 The book was entirely unknown in England at that time.
 As a member of the Tractarian Oxford Movement, Neale was interested in restoring Catholic ceremony, saints days, and music back into the Anglican church.
 The gift from G. J. R. Gordon gave him the opportunity to use medieval Catholic melodies for Anglican hymn writing.

+The background material for Neale's carol originated in a poem by the Czech author Václav Alois Svoboda (1791–1849), which was published in Prague in 1847 under the title “Sanct Wenceslaw und Podiwin.
+Legende in böhmischer, teutscher und lateinischer Sprache” (“Saint Wenceslas and Podiwin.
+Legend in Bohemian, German, and Latin languages”).

 In 1849 he had published Deeds of Faith: Stories for Children from Church History which recounted legends from Christian tradition in Romantic prose.
 One of the chapters told the legend of St Wenceslas and his footsteps melting the snow for his page:

 "My liege," he said, "I cannot go on.
 The wind freezes my very blood.
 Pray you, let us return."

 "Seems it so much?" asked the King.
 "Was not His journey from Heaven a wearier and a colder way than this?"